eggai-tech/EggAI/examples/01-coordinator/README.md

 In this setup, a **Coordinator Agent** orchestrates the flow between the human channel and the worker agents: **Email Agent** and **Order Agent**.

+The code for the example can be found [here](https://github.com/eggai-tech/EggAI/tree/main/examples/01-coordinator)

 Let’s get started! 🚀

 ---